paukkroa/TelegramGameMasterBot/readme.md

 - `/start` - Initialize the bot in a chat.
 Needs to be run privately and in the game group by each user.
 - `/help` - Get help.
 - `/join` - Join a Tournament waitlist.
 Games are based on the people on the waitlist.
+- `/leave` - Leave a Tournament waitlist.
+- `/remove @username` - Remove a player from a waitlist.
 - `/waitlist` - See players currently on the Tournament waitlist.
 - `/players` - List registered players of the current chat.
 - `/tournament (n)` - Start a tournament of n games.
 Default is 5 games.